 The best way to do this is to read.
 And by read, I don’t mean comic books, or the latest pulp thriller (I also am not implying that you have to read academic papers on the proliferation of phytoplankton in the North Sea).

-Learn words – not definitions
+Up your GRE Verbal score: learn words – not definitions

 A common preconception—though not necessarily a misconception—is that one only needs to study a set list of high-frequency words and he or she is ready to ace the test.
 As somebody who has tutored the GRE for many years, I’ve never met a person for whom that method worked.